Shim v. Buechel: Florida Courts Can Compel Turnover of Foreign Assets

 The creditors filed a motion to compel Shim to turn over the $4 million.
 They argued that the trial court could issue the order under § 56.29(6) because it had in personam jurisdiction over Shim.
 The trial court denied the motion, reasoning that Florida courts lack in rem or quasi in rem jurisdiction over foreign property.

-The Fifth District Court of Appeal reversed the trial court.
+The Fifth District Court of Appeal reversed the trial court in Buechel v.
+Shim, 46 Fla.
+L. Weekly D265 (Fla.
+5th DCA 2021).
 It held that § 56.29(6) plainly authorizes a trial court to order a debtor to act on assets located outside Florida’s territorial jurisdiction, as long as the court has personal jurisdiction over the debtor.

 The Fifth District certified direct conflict with the Fourth District’s 2014 decision in Sargeant v.
 Al-Saleh.
 In Sargeant, a creditor holding a $28 million judgment sought stock certificates located in the Bahamas, the Netherlands, Jordan, the Isle of Man, and the Dominican Republic.
 The Fourth District held that the trial court lacked authority to compel turnover because Florida courts have no jurisdiction over foreign property.
-The Sargeant court based its analysis on policy concerns rather than the statutory text, warning that allowing turnover orders would “eviscerate the domestication of foreign judgment statutes.”
+The Sargeant court based its analysis on policy concerns rather than the statutory text, warning that turnover orders for foreign assets would undermine the domestication of foreign judgment statutes.

-The Fifth District in Buechel rejected that reasoning directly.
+The Fifth District rejected that reasoning directly.
 It stated that policy considerations about § 56.29 belong to the legislature, not the courts.
 The Florida Supreme Court accepted the certified conflict.

 The Florida Supreme Court approved the Fifth District’s holding and disapproved Sargeant.
 The opinion was unanimous.
 Justice Labarga authored the decision, with Chief Justice Canady and Justices Polston, Lawson, Muñiz, Couriel, and Grosshans concurring.

 The Court’s reasoning was grounded in the statutory text.
 Section 56.29(6) authorizes a court to order “any property” held or controlled by anyone subject to the court’s jurisdiction to satisfy a judgment.
 The Court found this language unambiguous.
-The word “any” contains no geographic limitation.
-The statute draws no distinction between domestic and foreign assets.
+The word “any” contains no geographic limitation, and the statute draws no distinction between domestic and foreign assets.

 The distinction between in personam and in rem jurisdiction is what makes the Shim holding work.
 A Florida court cannot directly seize a bank account in South Korea or cancel a stock certificate in the Bahamas.
 It has no authority over foreign property as property.